Nonadiabatic instanton rate theory beyond the golden-rule limit: Exact fourth-order rate expression

-At this point it is worth re-emphasizing that we have pursued this particular route to $\kfred$ because the $\kfreda$ and $\kfredb$ terms can be well approximated by semiclassical techniques.
-As expected from time-dependent perturbation theory,\cite{KuehnBook} both terms are expressed as integrals over three-time correlation functions.
-The crucial difference is that the application of time-dependent perturbation theory to \eqn{eq:k-therm} splits $\kfred$ into a different set of components, not readily amenable to steepest-descent integration.
+At this point it is worth re-emphasising that we have pursued this particular route to $\kfred$ because the $\kfreda$ and $\kfredb$ terms can be well approximated by semiclassical techniques.
+Both terms are expressed as integrals over three-time correlation functions which quickly decay to zero along appropriately chosen contours (see \sec{sec:k4-sc}).
+Taking the route via time-dependent perturbation theory\cite{KuehnBook} similarly results in a sum of integrals over three-time correlation functions.
+Although the corresponding value of $\kfred$ is identical to that obtained from the Green's function approach, the individual correlation functions are not straightforwardly related to $\cfa$ and $\cfb$.
+The various transforms leading to the latter mean that the $\Im z \equiv t$ in these expressions does not refer to the same physical quantity as in $\fftcf(t)$.
+Even among $\cfa$ and $\cfb$ the symbol $t$ assumes different meanings, which follows from the different transformations in \eqs{eq:trans-4a}{eq:trans-4b}.

+Crucially, as far as we can tell, the functions that emerge from time-dependent perturbation theory cannot be made to decay quickly with time, regardless of how the integration contours are deformed.
+For this reason they are not readily amenable to steepest-descent integration, which is why we employ the Green's function approach.